IAWTWorkshopITSC/2024/README.md

 ## Aim of the workshop

-The **3rd Workshop on Intelligent and Automated Waterway Transportation**, which will take place on September 24th, 2024 at the [27th IEEE International Conference on Intelligent Transportation Systems](https://ieee-itsc.org/2024/) in Edmonton, Canada, aims at the promotion of technical and scientific exchange between industry, academia and authorities in the fields of autonomous waterway transportation, smart waterborne intermodal logistics and related subjects.
-The proposers have invited several experts in the field (see below) for giving a talk about their recent research achievement and innovative projects in these fields.
+The **3rd Workshop on Intelligent and Automated Waterway Transportation**, which will take place on September 24th, 2024 at the [27th IEEE International Conference on Intelligent Transportation Systems](https://ieee-itsc.org/2024/) in Edmonton, Canada, aims at the promotion of technical and scientific exchange between industry, academia and authorities in the areas of autonomous waterway transportation, smart waterborne intermodal logistics and related topics.
+Presentations by [invited experts](#Invited-speakers) will provide exciting insights into recent research achievements and innovative projects in these areas.

 ## Outline